-- create_instance(association_name, class_name, args): Creates a new instance, if it is allowed (i.e., no multiplicity constraints would be violated).
+- create_instance(association_name, class_name, ...): Creates a new instance, if it is allowed (i.e., no constraints would be violated).
 The newly created instance is always associated to its creator (the instance that sent the event).
 The first parameter is the name of the association that should be instantiated to create a link between the parent and its newly created child.
 The second parameter is the name of the class that needs to be instantiated.
 This should be the class that is defined as the target of the association, or one of its subclasses.
 Any subsequent parameters are interpreted as arguments to the constructor of the new instance.
-If creation succeeds, a reply event is sent to the requester with as argument the unique identifier of the link created between the creator and the new object.
-If creation failed, an error event is sent instead. - delete_instance(link_ref): Deletes the instance(s) specified by the link reference.
+If creation succeeds, a reply event is sent to the requester containing the unique identifier of the link created between the creator and the new object.
+If creation failed, an error event is sent instead. - delete_instance(link_ref): Deletes the instances specified by the link reference.
 The link reference is evaluated in the context of the instance that sent the event and should result in a set of link identifiers.
 The target objects of these links are deleted, as well as any links for which these objects are the source or target, as long as no multiplicity constraints are violated.
 The object manager sends an event to the requester when deletion was successful.
-Otherwise, the deletion fails. - start_instance(link_ref): Starts the execution of the Statecharts model of the instance(s) specified by the link reference. - associate_instance(source_ref, association_name, target_ref): On creation of an instance, it is associated solely with its creator (or with no instance at all in case of the default instance).
-This event makes it possible to associate instances with multiple other instances.
+If deletion failed, an error event is sent instead. - start_instance(link_ref): Starts the execution of the Statecharts model of the instances specified by the link reference. - associate_instance(source_ref, association_name, target_ref): This event makes it possible to create associations between two existing instances.
 The source and target references are evaluated to two sets of instances, and each instance in the first set is connected using the specified association with the instances in the second set.